 How is The beam pathway program different from BEAM discovery?

-The program is three weeks, and like BEAM Discovery, it is free for all participants.
+The summer program is three weeks, and like BEAM Discovery, it is free for all participants.
 This includes food, lodging, transportation, activities, and field trips.
 This year, the BEAM Pathway Program will be held in the Hudson Valley and Southern California.
-Our Hudson Valley program takes place at Bard College and Union College from July 8-29, 2019 and serves residents of New York City.
-Our Southern California Program takes place from June 23-July 14 at Harvey Mudd college and serves residents of Los Angeles.
+Our Hudson Valley program will take place at Bard College and Union College in July, 2020, and will serve residents of New York City.
+Our Southern California Program will take place from late June to mid July 14 in Southern California, and serves residents of Los Angeles.

 Admission are highly competitive: Only 80 seventh-graders from New York City and 40 seventh-graders from Los Angeles will be chosen.
 We look for students who like math and solving puzzles, and who want to challenge themselves to do more.